 Step 1: Synchronize the servers.

-read_only system variable by
+read_only system variable to

-SET @@global.read_only = ON;
+mysql> SET @@GLOBAL.read_only = ON;

-Then, allow the slave to catch up with the master.
-It is extremely important that you make sure the slave has processed all updates before continuing.
+Wait for all ongoing transactions to commit or roll back.
+Then, allow the replica to catch up with the source.
+It is extremely important that you make sure the replica has processed all updates before continuing.

 Step 2: Stop both servers.